RafaelNH/Free-water-elimination-DTI/article.md

 ## Introduction

 Diffusion-weighted Magnetic Resonance Imaging (DWI) is a non-invasive biomedical imaging technique that allows us to infer properties of brain tissue microstructures in vivo.
-Diffusion tensor imaging (DTI), one of the most commonly used DWI techniques, models anisotropy diffusion of tissues using a second-order tensor known as diffusion tensor (DT).
+Diffusion tensor imaging (DTI), one of the most commonly used DWI techniques, models anisotropy diffusion of tissues using a second-order tensor known as diffusion tensor (DT) [@Basser1994-zd, @Basser1994-hg].
 DTI-based measures such as the fractional anisotropy (FA) are normally used as an indicator of white matter coherence.
 However, these measures are not always specific to one particular type of tissue.
 For example, diffusion anisotropy in regions near the cerebral ventricle and parenchyma can be underestimated by partial volume effects of the cerebral spinal fluid (CSF).
 To remove the influence of this free water diffusion contamination, the DTI model can be expanded to take into account two compartments representing the diffusion contributions from the tissue and from the CSF.
-Recently, two procedures were proposed by Hoy and colleagues to fit the free water elimination of DWI data acquired with two or more diffusion gradient-weightings [1].
+Recently, two procedures were proposed by Hoy and colleagues [@Hoy2014-lk,] to fit the free water elimination of DWI data acquired with two or more diffusion gradient-weightings [1].
 Although the authors mentioned that their algorithm were implemented "by a group member with no formal programming training and without optimization for speed", their evaluation tests showed that their procedures are able to provide diffusion based measures stable to different free water contamination degree.
 In this work, the two algorithms described by Hoy and colleagues are reviewed, optimized and tested using monte-carlo simulations.
 Our goal is to provide the first reference implementation of the procedures to fit the free water contamination model optimized for both speed and robustness.

 ## 2. Methods